 With a knack for seeing the big picture, I can figure out the steps a writer needs to take even when the draft looks impossible to navigate.
 However, I can also spot the fine details a writer may have missed.
-Pulitzer Prize-nominee Brenda Sutton Rose explains:
+Push Cart Prize-nominee Brenda Sutton Rose explains:

 “With an expert’s eye for detail, Val caught redundancies and irrelevancies, mistakes that muddled the clarity and disrupted the rhythm of the story.”

 You’ll find me easy to work with (no diva here!), professional, and fast.
-I can meet deadlines.
-I’ve edited for literary journals with schedules to keep, and sometimes my indie clients hire me to work with the editorial and production teams at their publishers, so I’m accustomed to tight deadlines and swift turnarounds.
+I’m accustomed to tight deadlines and swift turnarounds.
 On top of that, I used to be a commercial pilot, and like all pilots, I take pride in being on time—old habits die hard!